-Activity Based Work – Just a fancy buzzword invented by interior people?
+Activity Based Work – Just a fancy marketing claim invented by interior people?

 Activity based working is here to stay.
 Mobility is already crucial for today’s workforce an leading companies around the world are already bending the standards for traditional work roles and work forms by implementing ABW workplace design.